How to become an Airbnb landlord

 Check your short-term renting laws - If you rent your property then it’s worth checking your tenancy agreement first as there’s usually a clause on this.
 You can ask for your landlord’s permission to sublet part or all of your property.
 Within London you can also short-term let part or all of your property for 90 days of the year without a permit.
 Beyond that you need to submit Airbnb’s exemption form and receive a planning permit to change the property type.

-Make a list about all the supplies you’re going to need - Airbnb provides a list of basic amenities like soap and hand towels, that are expected by guests.
+Make a list of all the supplies you’re going to need - Airbnb provides a list of basic amenities like soap and hand towels, that are expected by guests.
 Make sure you’re on top of these, if you’re away you could pay someone to come in and replace these, or for things like linen to have them cleaned.
 It’s also worth thinking about nice touches like a greeting note and tea and coffee, these can be the difference that get you those top reviews.

 Conduct market research on pricing - Take a look at similar properties in your area to get a sense of pricing, too expensive and you could lose business, too low and you might miss out on profit.
 You can use a platform called Dynamic Pricing too, this means that your prices change depending on the time of year.
 If it’s summer or there’s an event on, you don’t want to lose out on more revenue.
 It’s also worth understanding how Airbnb’s fees work (more on this later).